zyzhang1130/claude-dev/README.md

 -   Keep track of total tokens and API usage cost for the entire task loop and individual requests
 -   Set a maximum # of API requests allowed for a task before being prompted for permission to proceed
 -   When a task is completed, Claude determines if he can present the result to you with a terminal command like `open -a "Google Chrome" index.html`, which you run with a click of a button
+-   **New**: Support for OpenAI API, allowing you to use GPT models as an alternative to Claude

 _**Pro tip**: Use the `Cmd + Shift + P` shortcut to open the command palette and type `Claude Dev: Open In New Tab` to start a new task right in the editor._